 Ridesharing has become such a popular way to get around that Uber and Lyft vehicles have become practically unavoidable on America’s roads and highways.
 Unfortunately, rideshare drivers are prone to the same mistakes as any other motorist, which can result in serious collisions.
-If you were injured in an accident involving an Uber, Lyft, or other ridesharing vehicle, you might be wondering what you can do to get the medical care and financial security you need during this difficult time.
+If you were injured in an accident involving an Uber, Lyft, or another ridesharing vehicle, you might be wondering what you can do to get the medical care and financial security you need during this difficult time.

 West Virginia Rideshare Laws